microsoft/playwright/docs/src/navigations.md

 Playwright splits the process of showing a new document in a page into **navigation** and **loading**.

-**Navigations** can be initiated by changing the page URL or by interacting with the page (e.g., clicking a link).
+**Navigation starts** by changing the page URL or by interacting with the page (e.g., clicking a link).
-Navigation ends when response headers have been parsed and session history is updated.
 The navigation intent may be canceled, for example, on hitting an unresolved DNS address or transformed into a file download.

-Only after the navigation succeeds, page starts **loading** the document.
+**Navigation is committed** when the response headers have been parsed and session history is updated.
+Only after the navigation succeeds (is committed), the page starts **loading** the document.

 **Loading** covers getting the remaining response body over the network, parsing, executing the scripts and firing load
 events: